-• In recent campus surveys of graduate and undergraduate students at the University of Illinois at Urbana-Champaign (UIUC), Chicago (UIC), and Springfield (UIS), users repeatedly asked for greater access to scholarly resources, including both electronic resources and printed books.
+In recent campus surveys of graduate and undergraduate students at the University of Illinois at Urbana-Champaign (UIUC), Chicago (UIC), and Springfield (UIS), users repeatedly asked for greater access to scholarly resources, including both electronic resources and printed books.
 The value placed on our collections by these budding scholars clearly indicates their understanding of the vital link between the availability of these resources and their ability to fulfill their personal educational and research goals.

 Over the past decade, annual inflation rates for library materials have ranged between 8% and 12%.
 For most of these years, the Libraries received no earmarked funding for material price increases from the state and only modest increases from the University.
-When increases have been available at UIUC, they have typically been no higher than 3% to 4% of the overall material's budget, resulting in a slow erosion of the Libraries' ability to meet the research needs of the University's increasingly diverse and complex research and teaching programs.
+When increases have been available at UIUC, they have typically been no higher than 3% to 4% of the overall materials' budget, resulting in a slow erosion of the Libraries' ability to meet the research needs of the University's increasingly diverse and complex research and teaching programs.
 For example, in FY 2006, the Library at UIUC cancelled some \$300,000 in journals; this follows on the previous year's cancellation of over \$500,000.
+While the pace has reduced, FY 2007 witnessed the cancellation of \$22,000 in additional serials.
 Over the past five years alone, UIUC cancelled approximately \$2 million in journals.
 While some of these cancellations are tied to the shift from print to electronic access, there is the loss of important research material.
-At UIC, the financial impact has been partially off-set by internal reallocations to support collections at an average of 7% in FY 2005 and FY 2007.
-However, the UIC Library still felt compelled to cancel duplicate subscriptions held by statewide UIC library sites and print journals to shift toward electronic subscriptions.
+At UIC, the financial impact was partially offset by internal reallocations to support collections at an average of 7% in FY 2005 and FY 2007.
+However, the UIC Library will be forced to cancel numerous subscriptions because its collections budget will be smaller in FY 2009 than in FY 2008, even before the effects of inflation are taken into account.
 In both FY 2006 and FY 2007, the Library at UIS cancelled nearly \$100,000 in journals and electronic resources.
 While this may seem like a small sum, it represents 10% of that library's total materials budget.
 To support work in disciplines that rely on publications from abroad, all three Libraries must also deal with the diminished value of the U.S. dollar against foreign currencies.
 In areas such as global resources and the humanities, a combined 20% to 25% inflation and devalued dollar impact is common.
+In FY 2008, UIUC lost nearly \$30,000 in buying power against the Euro.
+Nearly \$50,000 was lost against the British Pound.